lazojs/lazo/docs/LazoWidget.md

 This would map `<instance>.attributes['data-status']` to `ctx.status`.
 By default a `LazoWidget` will attempt to coerce values that do not resolve to a context property.
 See [`attrValCoercion`](#attrvalcoercion) for further details.

 ### CSS Classes
-Lazo adds CSS classes to eidget elements at different times in the life cycle:
+Lazo adds CSS classes to widget elements at different times in the life cycle:

 * "lazo-rendering": Markup is generated and is in the DOM, but `afterRender` `options.success` has not been called
 * "lazo-rendered": Markup is generated, in the DOM, and `afterRender` `options.success` has been called